canonical/cloud-init/doc/rtd/reference/datasources/configdrive.rst

 fully-fledged datasource.
 Instead, the typical behavior is to assume it is really only present to provide networking information. ``Cloud-init`` will copy the network information, apply it to the system, and then continue on.
-The "full" datasource could then be found in the EC2 meta-data service.
-If this is not the case then the files contained on the located drive must provide equivalents to what the EC2 meta-data service would provide (which is typical of the version 2 support listed below).
+The "full" datasource could then be found in the EC2 instance metadata service.
+If this is not the case then the files contained on the located drive must provide equivalents to what the EC2 instance metadata service would provide (which is typical of the version 2 support listed below).

 .. note::